SuperPaint: Hardware

 The SuperPaint system was a custom computer system built around a Data General Nova 800 minicomputer CPU and a hand-wired shift register framebuffer.
-This system had 311,040 bytes of memory and was capable of storing 640 by 480 pixels of data with 8 bits of color depth.
+This system had 311,040 bytes (303.75 KiB) of memory and was capable of storing 640 by 480 pixels of data with 8 bits of color depth.
 The memory was scattered across 16 circuit boards, each loaded with multiple 2-kilobit shift register chips.
 While workable, this design required that the total framebuffer be implemented as a 307,200 byte shift register that shifted in synchronization with the television output signal.
 The primary drawback to this scheme was that memory was not random access.
 Rather, a given position could be accessed only when the desired scan-line and pixel time rolled around.
 This gave the system a maximum latency of 33 ms for writing to the framebuffer.

 Also included in the SuperPaint configuration was an 8-bit video digitizer, and direct conversion to standard NTSC video.

 The system is now in the permanent collection of the Computer History Museum in Mountain View, California.